mshahmirkhan/Counter.Java/README.md

 # Counter.Java
 Counter program written in JAVA .
+In which user have two button INCREMENT and DECREMENT .
+THANKS !